pretix/pretix-docs/docs/guides/plugins/presale-saml.md

 <!-- md:hosted -->

-If you are using pretix Hosted, the pretix team has to activate the "Presale SAML Authentication" plugin once for your organizer account before you can use it.
+If you are using pretix Hosted, the pretix team has to make the "Presale SAML Authentication" plugin available for your organizer account before you can use it.
 Contact support via [email](mailto:support@pretix.eu) or [phone](tel:+4962213217750) and ask them to activate the SAML plugin.
-Once the plugin has been activated for the organizer account, a button ":fa3-key: SAML" will appear under the organizer settings in the sidebar menu.
+Once the plugin has been made available for the organizer account, the button ":fa3-key: SAML" will appear under the organizer settings in the sidebar menu.

 <!-- md:enterprise -->

-If you are using pretix Enterprise and have access to an admin account, you have to activate the "Presale SAML Authentication" plugin once for your organizer account.
+If you are using pretix Enterprise and have access to an admin account, you have to make the "Presale SAML Authentication" plugin available for your organizer account.
 Click the :btn-icon:fa3-id-card: Admin mode: button.
 Navigate to :navpath:Your organizer: → :fa3-wrench: Settings: and open the :btn:General: tab.
 Under "Allow usage of restricted plugins", check the box next to "Presale SAML Authentication" and click the :btn:Save: button.
-A button ":fa3-key: SAML" will now appear under the organizer settings in the sidebar menu.
+The button ":fa3-key: SAML" will now appear under the organizer settings in the sidebar menu.

 Repeat these steps for every organizer account with which you want to use SAML authentication.